The Health Hazards Associated with Inflammation

 - Mouth sores

 If inflammation occurs inside the body only a few of the signs will be noticeable.
-An internal organ may not have sensory nerve endings close by.
-An example of this would be some type of lung inflammation which is a severe health hazard.
+Therefore, an internal organ may not have sensory nerve endings close by.
+For example, this would be some type of lung inflammation which is a severe health hazard.

 Chronic Inflammation may be a factor in several diseases including: